f-left-invariant Riemannian metrics on Lie groups: Riemannian metrics which are conformally equivalent to the left-invariant metrics

-In this paper, the statement Riemannian metric can be replaced with the statement semi-Riemannian. \begin{definition} Let $f$ be a smooth real positive function on a Lie group $G$ such that $f(e)=1$, where $e$ is the unit element of $G$.
-Suppose that $<\cdot,\cdot>$ is a Riemannian metric on $G$.
-The metric $<\cdot,\cdot>$ is said to be $f-$left invariant if
+In this section, our focus revolves around the examination of Riemannian metrics on Lie groups that are conformally equivalent to left-invariant Riemannian metrics.
+These metrics are referred to as f-left-invariant metrics, where $f$ represents the conformal factor.
+We begin with a definition: \begin{definition} Consider a smooth, real, positive function $f$ on a Lie group $G$, with $f(e)=1$, where $e$ denotes the unit element of $G$.
+A Riemannian metric $\tilde{g}$ is classified as f-left-invariant (f-right-invariant) if it is conformally equivalent to a left-invariant (right-invariant) metric $g$, with $f$ serving as the conformal factor.
+If a Riemannian metric possesses both f-left-invariant and f-right-invariant characteristics, it is referred to as an f-bi-invariant metric.
+In this case, $f$ must be a class function. \end{definition}

+\begin{remark} It is worth noting that the above definition can be generalized to semi-Riemannian metrics and Finsler metrics similarly. \end{remark}

+\begin{remark} Let $f$ be a smooth, positive real function on a Lie group $G$ such that $f(e)=1$.
+It can be readily observed that $G$ admits a left-invariant Riemannian metric $g$.
+Consequently, $G$ also possesses an f-left-invariant Riemannian metric $\tilde{g}$, defined as follows for any $a\in G$:

+In the case of f-right-invariant we will have a similar result. \end{remark} \begin{lem} Suppose that $f$ is a smooth real positive function on a Lie group $G$ such that $f(e)=1$.
+A Riemannian metric $\tilde{g}$ on $G$ is $f$-left-invariant if and only if, for any $a,b\in G$,